Last updated: 22 November 2021

 5.2 Non-Refundable Rooms

 If you book a non-refundable room, you will not be able to cancel or change your booking and no refund will be available.
+Deposit payment options are not available on bookings which include non-refundable rooms.
+Full payment is required at the time of the booking.

 5.3 Room Allocation